-Dickinson College is committed to ensuring equal access and reasonable accommodations to all qualified students with documented disabilities.
+Dickinson College is committed to ensuring that all programs, services, and facilities are accessible to all students on a non-discriminatory basis.
+The Office of Disability Services (ODS) facilitates equal access and reasonable accommodations to all qualified students with documented disabilities.
 Students with disabilities are considered for admission to Dickinson College on the same basis as all other applicants.
 Once admitted, students may request services in accordance with Section 504 of the Rehabilitation Act of 1973, and Title III of the Americans with Disability Act of 1990, and the ADA Amendments Act of 2008.

 Disability Disclosure and Documentation

-At times, students may seek to submit documentation to faculty members, or to request accommodations directly from their instructors.
-All requests for academic accommodations based on a disability must be made directly to the Director of Disability Services for review and verification of the appropriateness of the student's documentation.
+At times, students may seek to submit documentation to faculty members, or to request accommodations directly from their instructors without an accommodation letter.
+All requests for academic accommodations based on a disability must be made directly to the Office of Disability Services so the Director can for review and verify the appropriateness of the student's documentation and determine reasonable accommodations.

 Accommodations for Students with Disabilities

 Students must set up an appointment with the professor of each course for which they are seeking accommodations.
-These meetings should occur as early in the semester as possible to fully facilitate the prompt implementation of accommodations (recognizing that, due to the large number of students with accommodations, some students will not be able to meet with Marni Jones to get their accommodation letter until later in the semester).
-If an eligible student needs to use approved accommodations (such as a note-taker or extended time on a test) prior to the scheduled meeting with Marni Jones, that professor should contact Disability Services at 717-245-1734 for guidance on how to proceed.
-It is also important to note that, under disability compliance law, students may submit documentation and be determined to be eligible for accommodations at any time in the semester, provided sufficient notice for implementation.
+These meetings should occur as early in the semester as possible to fully facilitate the prompt implementation of accommodations.
+It is also important to note that, under disability compliance law, students may submit documentation and be determined to be eligible for accommodations at any time in the semester, as long as they have provided sufficient notice for implementation.

 It is important that professors keep all information regarding a student's disability and his/her identity confidential, unless the student indicates an interest in making his/her disability known to others.

 Some students have the accommodation of a note-taker.
 Students using this accommodation should bring to their professors a Memo to Faculty Regarding Note-Takers that explains the process and provides professors with a script to read to elicit a volunteer; as well as a Note Taker Application.
 Professors should review the notes of prospective note-takers before selecting one.
-The chosen note-taker would simply take class notes, and then go to Disability Services in Biddle House to scan the notes.
+The chosen note-taker would simply take class notes, and then go to ODS in Biddle House to scan the notes.
 A copy of the notes will then be sent to the recipient without the note-taker knowing who the notes are for.
+Instructions for faculty, an email-ready solicitation message, and the note-take application can be found on the ODS website.

 Meeting the Language Requirement

 Dickinson College does not waive the language requirement for students with disabilities.
 All students must demonstrate proficiency in a second language through the intermediate level.
 Two alternatives to spoken languages have been approved by the faculty: Latin and American Sign Language (not currently taught at Dickinson).
-Students may meet the language requirement for a Dickinson degree by successfully completing four semesters of Latin (or demonstration of proficiency at the intermediate level), or by obtaining proficiency in American Sign Language (ASL) at the intermediate level.
-Students wishing to pursue coursework in ASL can get more information by contacting Marni Jones.
+Students may meet the language requirement for a Dickinson degree (with the exception of INBM and INST majors) by successfully completing four semesters of Latin (or demonstration of proficiency at the intermediate level), or by obtaining proficiency in American Sign Language (ASL) at the intermediate level.
+Students wishing to pursue coursework in ASL can get more information by going to the ASL to fulfill the language requirement web page.

 Sample Syllabus Statement